 We then estimate production functions for child cognitive and socio-emotional skills.
 The main inputs we specify are baseline child skills, maternal skills, and material and quality time investments, which we treat as endogenous.
 Within this framework, we quantify by how much changes in parental investments contributed to improving child outcomes in the treatment group.
-We also test whether the intervention changed the parameters of the production function, which, as discussed above, could reflect the direct effect of the stimulation provided by the home visitors or a change in the productivity of inputs.
+We also test whether the intervention shifted the production function or otherwise changed its parameters, which, as discussed above, could reflect the direct effect of the stimulation provided by the home visitors or a change in the productivity of inputs.